Touring the Castillo de Tabernas

 - Choose only oils grown, pressed and bottled in that specific country

 - How old is it?
-A good bottle of extra virgin olive oil with have a “pressing” date or sell-by date.
+A good bottle of extra virgin olive oil will have a “pressing” date or sell-by date.
 Unlike wine, olive oil does not age well.
 Most oils will only be “good” for one year, but to get the best flavours use within a month.

-Cooking with good Spanish Olive Oil
+Cooking with good Spanish Olive Oils

-Here is a great quote from Dr. Joanna’s Blog
+Here is a great quote from Dr Joanna’s Blog

 Extra virgin olive oil has an unqualified body of research supporting its role as a protective, beneficial food in a healthy diet.
 It is extremely versatile and can be used cold in dressings and for drizzling, as well as in almost all cooking applications.
 In this regard it is not only safe but also beneficial to our health, not to mention delivering exceptional flavour!
 So do as the Mediterranean countries have traditionally done for hundreds of years and enjoy cooking with your extra virgin olive oil.

 The Castillo land and facility have been used as movie locations: Exodus: Gods and Kings and Spanish TV shows.
-The Tabernas desert in fact is a well known filming location for the spaghetti Westerns of old.
-However, these days the desert is used for filming everything from TV shows like Game of Thrones to Spanish soap operas and it is still a stand in for a good cowboy film.
-Other famous movies filmed here include: Cleopatra, Never Say Never (James Bond), Lawrence of Arabia, Indiana Jones, Conan the Barbarian and How I Won the War with John Lennon.
+The Tabernas desert, in fact, is a well-known filming location for the spaghetti Westerns of old.
+However, these days the desert is used for filming everything from TV shows like Game of Thrones to Spanish soap operas and it is still a stand-in for a good cowboy film.
+Other famous movies filmed here include Cleopatra, Never Say Never (James Bond), Lawrence of Arabia, Indiana Jones, Conan the Barbarian and How I Won the War with John Lennon.

 At the end of our the tour we had a taste of the oil from the 3 types of olives they grow, as well a green filtered and unfiltered oil.
 The green unfiltered oil was our favourite and a bargain at $10 Canadian a bottle, perfect for pouring over our Tostados, drizzled into our gazpacho – we are now confirmed Spanish olive oil fans.